eadf/boostvoronoi.rs/README.md

 Edges will become curves when line segments are used as input, see the example code for discretization and interpolation.

 ## Rust toolchain
+The crate is only tested on 1.56 and above.
 The code uses ```#![feature(map_first_last)]``` if run on +nightly, this is only emulated on +stable.
 So +nightly should be somewhat faster.